soluble-io/soluble-mediatools/docs/video-info-service.md

 hero: Video information/query service
 path: blob/master/src
-source: Video/InfoService.php
+source: Video/VideoQuery.php

 ### Overview

-The ==Video\InfoService== acts as a wrapper over ffprobe and return information about a video file.
+The ==Video\VideoQuery== acts as a wrapper over ffprobe and return information about a video file.

 It relies on the [symfony/process](https://symfony.com/doc/current/components/process.html) component and attempt to make debugging easier with clean exceptions.
 You can also inject any psr-3 compatible